Hiwonder-docs/ArmPi-mini/source/docs/8_ai_vision.md

 The third parameter `interpolation=cv2.INTER_NEAREST` is interpolation method.

 `INTER_NEAREST` is the earest Neighbour Interpolation.
 INTER_LINEAR is the Bilinear Interpolation.
-If the last parameter is not modified, this method “INTER_LINEAR” will be used by default.
+If the last parameter is not modified, this method "**INTER_LINEAR**" will be used by default.

 `INTER_CUBIC`: Bicubic interpolation within a 4x4 pixel neighborhood.
 INTER_LANCZOS4: Lanczos interpolation within an 8x8 pixel neighborhood.

-**(2) Gaussian filter**
+(2) Gaussian filter

 Noise is always present in image to influence the image quality to weaken the features.
 Select the filter methods according to the different noises and the command method includes Gaussian filter, Median filtering, Mean filter, etc.